Year 6 2025 - 2026

 Our weekly routine will include spelling and grammar, handwriting and guided reading sessions.
 Daily reading at home continues to be essential, even in Year 6, and we would ask that you question your child regularly on the book they are reading to develop a deeper understanding of a range of texts, to develop new vocabulary and strengthen writing skills.
 Please sign at least once a week.
 The children's diaries will be checked on Thursdays and Fridays with a reward at the end of each half term for consistent reading.

-Our Pathways to Read text will be 'The Explorer', by Katherine Rundell.
-This will help us understand and expand our vocabulary for writing, but also allow us to develop our reading skills.
+Our Pathways to Read text will be 'We were warriors' by Emma Carroll.
+This will help us understand and expand our vocabulary for writing, but also allow us to develop our reading skills and awareness of the style we will be writing in.

 Spelling